 The SGEC are a group of elected Society Committee members who thoughtfully decides whether to approve, part-approve or decline your funding bids.
 They deliberate once a month after each Funding Deadline.

-Request for a funding bid by completing the Grant Application Form and emailing it to Megan prior to the Funding Deadline, which are advertised in the Societies Newsletter and Societies Webpage.
+Request for a funding bid by completing the Grant Application Form below and emailing it to Megan prior to the Funding Deadline, which are advertised in the Societies Newsletter and here.

-Below are some things to keep in mind when filling out your Grant application form:
+Keep in mind the following when completing your Grant application form:

 If your bid is declined, you’ve missed the deadline or you feel you need more money than the SGEC may be able to offer; then crowdfunding is a fun and creative way to raise money!
 There are rules about where you can crowdfund or fundraise on campus, however MDX House is always a safe bet.